 You'll notice the Available amount in your Credit Card Payment category is shown again, right in your credit card account register (so you don't have to click back and forth before sending your payment 😉)

 How the Available Amount Got There

 This Available amount is the maximum amount you can send to your credit card company as payment.
-This amount is the money set aside in your budget from your budgeted spending on your credit card, as well as any money you've budgeted directly to the Credit Card Payment category to pay down debt.
+This amount is the money set aside in your budget from your funded spending on your credit card, as well as any money you've assigned directly to the Credit Card Payment category to pay down debt.

 No matter how the dollars got into your Credit Card Payment category, that's the amount you have Available to send as payment.
 Your credit card payments are now stress-free, and you're a whole lot closer to debt-free!

 I don't have enough!

-Is your credit card payment category less than you were expecting to see?
+Is there less money in your Credit Card Payment category than you were expecting to see?
 You may have some credit overspending, either in this month or a previous month.
-Check out this Help Doc about what can cause your Credit Card Payment category to be short.
+Check out this Help Doc about what else can cause your Credit Card Payment category to be short.

 No matter the reason, the solution will be to move money directly to your Credit Card Payment category until your Available amount matches the balance owed on your card (if you pay your card in full each month), or until the Available amount matches the amount you want to send for your next payment (if you're carrying debt).

 How to Enter a Credit Card Payment

 - Go to the credit card account register.
-In the top right, you'll see the amount you have available for the payment.
+Near the top right, you'll see the amount you have available for the payment.